rei/rei-cedar-docs/docs/components/form-group/README.md

 ## Accessibility

-CdrFormGroup's are meant to group logically related form elements.
+CdrFormGroup is meant to group logically related form elements.
 Either the `label` prop or slot should be used to explain what these elements are.

 TODO